nomad-coe/nomad/docs/oasis/apps.md

 - Quantities that are common for all NOMAD entries can be targeted by using only the path without the need for specifying a schema, e.g. `results.material.symmetry.space_group`.

-!!! note

-    Note that not all of the quantities from a custom schema will be available for e.g. usage in the search interface.
-At the moment we only support targeting **scalar** quantities from custom schemas.

 ## App configuration reference

 {{ pydantic_model('nomad.config.models.App')}}